jeras/verilator/docs/guide/exe_verilator.rst

    but does not drive any inputs.
 This is sufficient to use for top-level SystemVerilog designs that has no inputs.

-   This option can also be used once to generate a main .cpp file as a starting point for editing.
+   This option can also be used once to generate a main :file:`.cpp` file as a starting point for editing.
 Copy it outside the obj directory, manually edit, and then pass the filename on later Verilator command line invocations.